XDpartypooper/TeamSprintProject/README.md

 added submit TXT.file fuction for update paper for author and download txt function for Reviewer -Roy 4/11/22

-added half working bidding system for reviewer side (left conchair side)-Roy 5/11/22
+added working bidding system for reviewer side and Conchair side-Roy 5/11/22